paymantatar/node-typescript-archs/README.md

 Use exact searches to perform the following replacements throughout this project for the most efficient rebranding process:

-1. Replace my name with yours: `Chris Wells`
+1. Replace my name with yours: `Payman Tatar`
 2. Replace my website URL with yours: `https://chriswells.io`
-3. Replace my *GitHub* username and project name with yours: `chriswells0/node-typescript-template`
+3. Replace my *GitHub* username and project name with yours: `paymantatar/node-typescript-template`
 4. Replace my *NPM* project name with yours: `typescript-template`
 5. Update [package.json](package.json):
 	* Change `description` to suit your project.